Betty Allen: Early life and education

 She was born Elizabeth Louise Allen, (or Betty Lou) in Campbell, Ohio, near Youngstown.
 Her father was a college educated math teacher who worked in a steel mill as racial prejudice prevented him from being hired in the public school system during the 1930s.
 Her mother earned extra money for the family by washing other people's laundry.
-When she was 12, Allen's mother died of cancer.
+When Allen was 12, her mother died of cancer.
 Afterwards her father fell into depression and alcoholism, causing Allen to leave home as a young teenager by her own choice.
 She spent the rest of her youth living in foster homes.

-In 1943 Allen entered Wilberforce College in Xenia, Ohio, where she majored in languages.
+In 1943 Allen entered Wilberforce University in Xenia, Ohio, where she majored in languages.
 While there she was encouraged to pursue a singing career by tenor Theodor Heimann.
 Heimann also got her involved with the school's choir, whose membership also included a young Leontyne Price.
 Price and Allen became friends while singing in the choir together.
 After graduating she entered Connecticut's Hartford School of Music in 1947 on a scholarship where she earned a bachelor's degree in vocal performance.
 After graduating she moved to New York City, where she continued with further studies under Sarah Peck More, Paul Ulanowsky, and Zinka Milanov.

 Early singing career: 1950s

 Allen's first major performance came in 1951 while studying at the Tanglewood Music Festival's Berkshire Music Center.
 At Tanglewood, she was chosen by Leonard Bernstein to be the mezzo-soprano soloist in a presentation of his Jeremiah Symphony with the Boston Symphony Orchestra.
 She made her opera debut the following year as St. Theresa II in Virgil Thomson’s Four Saints in Three Acts at the August Wilson Theatre in a production mounted by the American National Theater and Academy; twenty-nine years later she would record the role of Commère for the same opera's first complete recording.
 In 1952 she won the Marian Anderson Award after winning its namesake's singing competition in Philadelphia.

-Allen's next forray into opera came on June 6, 1954 when she participated in the world premiere of Sam Raphling's Tin Pan Alley on a radio broadcast on WNYC.
-On July 1, 1954 she sang the part of Prince Orlofsky in a concert version of Johann Strauss II's Die Fledermaus at the Lewisohn Stadium under conductor Tibor Kozma.
-On October 28, 1954 she made her New York City Opera (NYCO) debut as Queenie in Show Boat.
+Allen's next forray into opera came on June 6, 1954, when she participated in the world premiere of Sam Raphling's Tin Pan Alley on a radio broadcast on WNYC.
+On July 1, 1954, she sang the part of Prince Orlofsky in a concert version of Johann Strauss II's Die Fledermaus at the Lewisohn Stadium under conductor Tibor Kozma.
+On October 28, 1954, she made her New York City Opera (NYCO) debut as Queenie in Show Boat.
 She spent the rest of the 1954–1955 season performing in a tour of France and North Africa after being selected by the National Music League and the Jeunesses Musicales International to participate in an artist exchange program between the United States and France.